benjpac/playwright_playground/README.md

 # playwright_playground
 First attempt using Playwright.
-Testing various methods of writing tests to validate best practices in docs.
+Testing various methods of writing tests to validate best practices in playwright docs.